ibm-cloud-docs/monitoring/agent/config_agent.md

     The container runs in detached mode.
 To see the container’s output, remove *-d*.
     {: note}

-4. Check that the Sysdig agent is running.
+4. Check that the monitoring agent is running.
 Run the following command:

     ```
     docker ps | grep sysdig-agent